beeldengeluid/labs.beeldengeluid.nl/content/en/datasets/muziekopnamen-zendgemachtigden.md

 The concerts are predominantly - but not exclusively - produced by public broadcasters.

 This dataset is part of the dataset [Sound & Vision catalog Open Data](/nl/datasets/nisv-media-catalog).
-This collection has been made available as Linked Data, with support from the [Polifonia](https://polifonia-project.eu/) and [Podiumkunst.net](https://www.podiumkunst.net/) projects
+This collection has been made available as Linked Data, with support from the [Polifonia](https://polifonia-project.eu/) and [Podiumkunst.net](https://www.podiumkunst.net/) projects.